 The selection of courses for a student in middle school should be a decision that will provide instructional rigor and challenge students in every subject area.
-Therefore, we want students and parents/guardians to continue to select courses that will support the student's personal academic and career goals.

 Courses are offered at different levels of difficulty beyond the grade level content in order to provide students opportunities for challenging their learning and growing at a more rapid pace.
 The following provide general differences between the course types.
 In some cases, additional information is provided in the specific course descriptions.